RelationNet2: Deep Comparison Columns for Few-Shot Learning: Conclusion

 \section{Conclusion}

-We proposed \modelname{}s, a new general purpose matching framework for few-shot learning.
-This architecture performs effective few-shot learning via learning non-linear comparisons simultaneously at multiple levels of feature extraction, while resisting overfitting.
-The resulting method achieves state of the art results on \miniIN{} and the more ambitious \tierIN{}, while retaining architectural simplicity, and fast training and testing processes.
+We proposed RelationNet2, a general purpose matching framework for few-shot learning.
+It implements a \modelname{} architecture that performs effective few-shot learning via learning multiple non-linear comparisons corresponding to multiple levels of feature extraction, while resisting overfitting through stochastic regularisation.
+The resulting method achieves state-of-the-art results on \miniIN{} and the more ambitious \tierIN{}, while retaining architectural simplicity, and fast training and testing processes.